mikepthomas/mikepthomas.github.io/static/media/printer-am8-switchwire.89f3b63b1a627b6a9125.md

 ## Frame

 Since upgrading to SuperSlicer, I have pushed my printing speeds to the limit of what stock Anet A8 acrylic frame can cope with.
 I have [stiffened the frame as much as I can with 3D printed upgrades](printer-printed-upgrades.md#frame-bracing) however, the frame really could do with a metal frame to print faster.

 I had originally intended to migrate from the Anet A8's acrylic frame to a CoreXY [Hypercube](printer-hypercube.md) style printer but instead decided to build a complete Voron 1.8.
-As [Nero 3D](https://www.onlybenchies.com/) says 2 printers are 1 and 1 printer is none.
+As [Nero 3D](https://www.onlybenchies.com/) says 2 printers are 1 and 1 printer is none, therefore I would like to keep at least one working printer before heavilly modifing a working one.

 During my research for the [Hypercube](printer-hypercube.md), I ruled out the AM8 due to the cost of the frame, however the frame I settled on was an [ALTRAX frame that I have imported from Poland](https://hobby-store.co.uk/frame-kits/altrax-anet-am8-3d-printer-frame.html) for £30.55 plus postage which I thought was resonable.

-After purchasing the frame, I found a [project on Reddit](https://www.reddit.com/r/AnetA8/comments/rvt3zt) to convert the Anet A8 to a CoreXZ style printer similar to the [Voron Switchwire](https://vorondesign.com/voron_switchwire)
+After purchasing the frame, I found a [project on Reddit](https://www.reddit.com/r/AnetA8/comments/rvt3zt) to convert the Anet A8 to a CoreXZ style printer similar to the [Voron Switchwire](https://vorondesign.com/voron_switchwire).

 ## Software

-I will be using the original Anet A8 mainboard with an [Anet A6 display](https://shop.anet3d.com/products/lcd-screen-for-a6-a8-e10-e12) as I will be using it's SKR 1.4 Turbo for the [Voron](printer-voron-1.8.md).

-I will install Klipper on the Anet A8 mainboard, and use it in conjunction with an [SKR Pico](https://github.com/bigtreetech/SKR-Pico) as the Pico has no way to run a display with an encoder and to be able to get enough stepper drivers to run [2 M4 extruders](printer-extruders-and-toolheads.md#voron-m4).
+I will be using a [SKR Pico](https://github.com/bigtreetech/SKR-Pico) to run the printer.
+The SKR Pico currently does not work with [Marlin firmware](https://marlinfw.org/) therefore I will be using [Klipper](https://www.klipper3d.org/).
+It also does not have a port to connect a display with an encoder so I plan on creating a wiring adapter to connect a [BigTreeTech Mini 12864](https://github.com/bigtreetech/MINI-12864) to the Raspberry Pi GPIO pins, and connecting to it using the [RPi as a secondary MCU](https://www.klipper3d.org/RPi_microcontroller.html).

 ## Sourcing Parts